jesskelsall/astarus/maps/meteoric-map-of-astor.md

 ## Summary

-The Meteoric Map of Astor is a crude recreation of an [Astorrel Map of South East Kardan](astorrel-map-of-south-east-kardan.md), created so that it could be drawn on.
+The Meteoric Map of Astor is a crude recreation of an [Astorrel Map of Southeastern Kardan](astorrel-map-of-southeastern-kardan.md), created so that it could be drawn on.
 It shows the location of [meteorite](../items/meteoric/meteorite.md) impact sites known to [Astral Squad](../organisations/government/astorrel/squads/astral-squad.md) prior to the [Purple Rain](../campaigns/C1-purple-rain.md) campaign, with the potential impact site of the [Goldreach Meteorite](../items/meteoric/meteorites/goldreach-meteorite.md) circled.

 ## History